ibm-messaging/event-streams-docs/admin-rest-api/README.md

   ]
 }
 ```
+Supported configuration keys are 'cleanup.policy', 'retention.ms', 'retention.bytes', 'segment.bytes', 'segment.ms', 'segment.index.bytes'.
+And partition number can only be increased, not decreased.

 Expected status codes
   - 202: Update topic request was accepted.
   - 400: Invalid request JSON/number of partitions is invalid.